 When I think of an original menu, I first decide on a theme.
 For example, if the theme is “passion fruit,” I think of the herbs and spices that go well with passion fruit, and then I think, “Let’s add a little acidity.”
 Then I think of a recipe in my head.
 Once you have a good idea of what you want to do, try making it and drinking it to make sure you can feel the flavors of all the ingredients used.
 Then I add or subtract ingredients.
 My goal is to create a cocktail that can be tasted with all five senses.

-−What is your impression of Mahiro Okinawa Gin compared to the other two companies?
+−What is your impression of Masahiro Okinawa Craft Gin compared to the other two companies?

-The Awamori flavor was still there, which was controversial to the bartender (laughs), but to the general public, it might be better to have this Awamori flavor to make it more “Okinawan.
-In addition to the Awamori, the Shikwasa aroma also comes out in a buzz, so even if someone who is not used to making cocktails were to make one at home using Masahiro Okinawa Gin, I don’t think the characteristics would be lost.
+It retains a strong sense of awamori compared to other companies’ Okinawan gin.
+This was controversial from the point of view of some bartenders. (laughs) But for the general public, it might be better to have the Awamori flavor to make it more “Okinawan”.
+In addition to the Awamori, the Shikwasa aroma also comes out in a buzz, so even if someone who is not used to making cocktails were to make one at home using Masahiro Okinawa Craft Gin, I don’t think the characteristics would be lost.

-−What are the cocktails using Masahiro Okinawa Gin that are available here?
+−What are the cocktails using Masahiro Okinawa Craft Gin that are available here?

 I tried the coffee beans in a deeper roast, but the shallow roast was more in line with the citrus flavor and the espresso flavor.

-−How would you have Masahiro Okinawa Gin at home?
+−How would you have Masahiro Okinawa Craft Gin at home?

 −What foods go well with gin and tonic?